This module assumes you have already launched the game locally, by following the setup instructions.

 But then if you move the ghost around the game play area, you will also notice subtle differences.
 For example, the size of the pull lever's interact prompt is slightly different from the size of the workbench interact prompt.

-We can improve the code by deduplicating a repeated pattern is a lot of duplication here, so this would be much better if we refactored the interact prompt as a single component shared by all these components.
+We can improve the code by removing duplication.
+There's a repeated pattern here - it would be better if we refactored the interact prompt into a single component that could be shared across all these components.

 Let's ask Kiro to refactor this.
 Open a file that contains an "E" prompt such as "Chest.vue".
 Then try a prompt like: